Frequently Asked Questions About Cherry Crest Adventure Farm

 What do I have to pay extra for?

-Any food and merchandise purchases, as well as some activities such as the Farm Dig and Gem Mining, Barnyard Blasters, Pony Rides, and our Shootn' Gallery activities (Apple Blasters, Paintball Range, and Battle Zone.)
+Any food and merchandise purchases, as well as some activities such as the Farm Dig and Gem Mining, Pony Rides, and our Shootn' Gallery activities (Apple Blasters, Paintball Range, and Battle Zone.)
 The majority of activities are included in your basic Farm Fun admission.
 We also have Shootn' Special and Hog Wild admissions that include some activities and food.
 Check out our tickets and pricing page for more details.

 Does Cherry Crest Adventure Farm close if it rains?